BlockchainRev/RedditVideoMakerBot/README.md

 This can also be used to update the installation

+4. **For Chatterbox TTS (recommended):** Run `python install_chatterbox.py`
-4. Run `python main.py`
+5. Run `python main.py`
-5. Visit [the Reddit Apps page.](https://www.reddit.com/prefs/apps), and set up an app that is a "script".
+6. Visit [the Reddit Apps page.](https://www.reddit.com/prefs/apps), and set up an app that is a "script".
 Paste any URL in redirect URL.
 Ex:`https://jasoncameron.dev`
-6. The bot will ask you to fill in your details to connect to the Reddit API, and configure the bot to your liking
+7. The bot will ask you to fill in your details to connect to the Reddit API, and configure the bot to your liking
-7. Enjoy 😎
+8. Enjoy 😎
-8. If you need to reconfigure the bot, simply open the `config.toml` file and delete the lines that need to be changed.
+9. If you need to reconfigure the bot, simply open the `config.toml` file and delete the lines that need to be changed.
 On the next run of the bot, it will help you reconfigure those options.

 (Note if you got an error installing or running the bot try first rerunning the command with a three after the name e.g. python3 or pip3)

 If you want to read more detailed guide about the bot, please refer to the [documentation](https://reddit-video-maker-bot.netlify.app/)

+## Custom Voice Cloning with Chatterbox 🎭

+Want to use your own voice or a specific character voice?
+Chatterbox TTS supports voice cloning!

+1. **Prepare voice samples**: Record 3-10 seconds of clear, high-quality speech
+2. **Add to voices folder**: Place your audio files (`.wav`, `.mp3`, `.flac`, `.m4a`) in `assets/voices/`
+3. **Configure**: Set `chatterbox_voice` to your filename (without extension)
+4. **Optimize settings**:
+   - For dramatic content: `exaggeration = 0.7`, `cfg_weight = 0.3`
+   - For calm narration: `exaggeration = 0.5`, `cfg_weight = 0.5`

+See `assets/voices/README.md` for detailed instructions.

 ## Video